DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: I spent the afternoon facing some coding challenges.
 I tried Codewars, Coderbyte and Hackerrank, just to get some ideas of what to expect.
 I must admit I found even the most basic ones kinda hard, which means that I'd better practice more and more.

 **Thoughts:** I'm gonna continue with the courses and, at the same time, I'm gonna build some easy applications to test my knowledge step by step.
 Stay tuned!

+### Day 14: 2018 February 5, Monday

+**Today's Progress**: Continuining with the JS course on Udemy, now currently busy with the control flow.
+I solved more than 10 problem sets about while and for loops.

+**Thoughts:** This is getting really exciting, I'm finally starting to see where all the theory was leading!